siegerts/xiegerts.com/content/post/dossi-is-now-open-source.md

 I built dossi as a way to keep track of my own notes for GitHub issues and pull requests across multiple repositories and organizations.

-Personally, a challenge that I kept running into was just saving general thoughts in the moment when I found a new open source project or issue that I knew I'd want to come back to later.
+Personally, a challenge that I kept running into was just saving general thoughts at the moment when I found a new open-source project or issue that I knew I'd want to come back to later.
 Initially, this was to help with issue triage and reproducibility.

-And for organizations that I was a part of, I wanted something more private than just having the GitHub visibility set to private (just for myself).
+For organizations that I was a part of, I wanted something more private than just having the GitHub visibility set to private (just for myself).
 I felt that the existing tools were too focused on teams building and collaborating on code, and not enough on the experience of those that are also supporting customers and users of the software.
 Later, I found that I was able to track increases in interest (reactions) on issues and keep track of the general sentiment around a request or issue.

 Yes, there are GitHub notifications and stars, but that quickly becomes overwhelming especially when you're working across an organization or multiple organizations with a lot of repositories, in addition to your own personal projects.